 The Yeti is our underquilt for end-gathered hammocks like our Blackbird, Blackbird XLC and Traveler series, but will also work on just about any end-gathered design.
 (It will NOT work on our Ridgerunner hammock, for that you need the Lynx)

 The Yeti is a torso-length underquilt (40″ wide by 46″ long), covering roughly from shoulders to almost your knees, you’d then use a short leg pad under your legs in colder weather to achieve head to toe bottom insulation.

-Note: the Yeti does not have a reversible lay, it is configured for a head left/feet right lay, we can make a reverse lay configuration instead if needed, just email us.
+Note: the Yeti does not have a reversible lay, it is configured for a head left/feet right lay, we can make a reverse lay configuration instead but you must order through the custom underquilt page.

 The Yeti features a dual differential cut 20 Denier High Threadcount DWR ripstop nylon shell(Durable Water Resistence), and is overstuffed with 850 fill Hyper-Dry DWR goose down which meets the new RSD certification (Responsible Down Standard).